 These little blind spot mirrors are simple to apply – just stick them onto your mirrors – and you’ll be able to see what’s coming up beside you.

 We’ve had ours over a year now and at less than a fiver, they’ve really helped us feel safer when over-taking on motorways (which doesn’t happen very often in our old van, we’ll hasten to add!)

 Not every motorhome comes with a toilet (especially some of the older, B-Class ones).
-And most campervans, such as the classic VWs and T4s have to rely on these ‘porta potties’.
+And most campervans, such as the classic VWs and T4 Eurovans have to rely on these ‘porta potties’.

 Luckily our van does have a loo but if it didn’t we’d have to use something like this.
 We just couldn’t be without a toilet these days!

-What better way to get your kids into van life than buy giving them toy campervans!
-And what about motorhome colouring books for those long road trips?
+What better way to get your kids into van life than buy giving them toy campervans and lego kits!
+And what about a motorhome colouring book for those long road trips?